neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 Go up in the component hierarchy to the place where this component is rendered.

 - Add the props `allEntriesCount` and `favoriteEntriesCount` props and pass a value for each.
 - The value can be read from the `length` property of the two arrays `entries` and `favoriteEntries`.
+You can access the `length` property by using the dot notion on the array variables.

 The UI should display the correct number of entries within the filter buttons now. 🚀